 1. For an obstacle to be called a water jump, there must be no obstacle in front, in the middle or behind the water.
 The water must have a minimum spread in excess of two metres and must be dug into the ground.
-For details of how the water jump should be constructed refer to the Memorandum for International Jumping Events on the FEI website.
+For details of how the water jump should be constructed refer to Annex VII.

-If the water jump does not meet the specifications as described in the Memorandum for International Jumping Events, a vertical obstacle must be placed over the water as described in JRs Art.
-211.10.
+If the water jump does not meet the specifications as described in Annex VII, a vertical obstacle must be placed over the water as described in JRs Art.
+211.10c